-Counseling Psychology is a specialty within healthcare psychology (see the webpage of the Society of Counseling Psychology, Division 17 of the American Psychological Association for formal definition of Counseling Psychology).
-Our training model is a Scientist-Practitioner-Leader program.
-Scientific psychology is the basis of our training in preparing scientists, leaders, and professionals for functioning within the community and the profession of counseling psychology.
-Our faculty and graduate students are characterized by excellence, innovation, and forward thinking.
-The counseling psychology program at VCU seeks to be nationally known as the leader among counseling psychology programs in the area of counseling health psychology.
-The program seeks to advance the field of counseling psychology through innovative and interdisciplinary approaches to science and service provision, while preserving the field’s core traditions, but with a distinctive slant toward counseling health psychology.
-We endorse a motto that is consistent with VCU itself, “Innovation is our Tradition.”
+Counseling psychology is a specialty within healthcare psychology (see the Society of Counseling Psychology website, Division 17 of the American Psychological Association, for a formal definition of counseling psychology).
+Our training model is a scientist-practitioner model.
+The program seeks to advance the field of counseling psychology through innovative and interdisciplinary approaches to science and service provision while preserving the field’s core traditions, but with a distinctive slant toward counseling health psychology.

-Specifically, the faculty and students will exhibit excellence in:
+Specifically, the faculty and students will be well-prepared to engage in:

 Our program has been accredited by the American Psychological Association since 1984.
 Our last APA site visit was in the fall of 2011.
 Our next APA site visit is scheduled for 2018.

-Our program upholds the Counseling Psychology Model Training Values Statement Addressing Diversity put forth by the Council of Counseling Psychology Programs (CCPTP).
-For detailed program statistics, please see our section on Student Admissions, Outcomes, and Other Data.
+Our program upholds the Counseling Psychology Model Training Values Statement Addressing Diversity put forth by the Council of Counseling Psychology Programs.
+For detailed program statistics, please visit our section on Student Admissions, Outcomes, and Other Data.

 Commission on Accreditation